ateef-khan/website-old2/src/blog/day-7-hindenbot.md

 title: Day 7 - hindenbot
 date: 2018-01-13 00:00:00
 updated: 2018-01-13 00:00:00
-author: Marshall McInerney and Tanvir Hussain
+author: Marshall McInerney and Tanvir Hussain (Chassis built and Controls updated)
 ---
 Wrapping up from a week of working, we see what we have accomplished.